 At Chellaston Academy our core values and vision encourage us to seek ways to provide opportunities for our students to learn and develop as individuals.
 Consequently, we try to provide students with a number of different Leadership opportunities across their time at the school.
 We encourage Leadership roles within group work to increase interpersonal skills, and link this to our work around employability skills.
 We encourage Leadership roles through our extra-curricular sports and arts programmes and also offer specific roles that pupils can take on to represent the school and to be an advocate for young people everywhere.

 Head student and Deputy Head Students

-Each year the academy offers students in Year 11 and year 12 to apply for the role of school prefect.
+Each year the academy offers students in year 12 and 13 to apply for the role of school prefect.
 This role has two parts to it.
 Firstly, they are an important part of the 6th form leadership team, feeding back ideas and suggestions to the 6th form teachers.
 However, their role is also school wide in that they have a role to play at developing the academy though extra-curricular and charitable work as well as offering their support and presence around the school at leisure times.
 Once again this role challenges students to move out of their comfort zone and to develop leadership skills that they will need in the future.
 Training is provided and students are mentored by year 13 students to succeed in their role.

 Some of our student leaders care passionately about mental health and wellbeing and offer peer support to students who would like to talk to someone and ways to signpost students to different places of support.
 They raise awareness of Mental Health charities and wellbeing initiatives across the school and at as ‘upstanders’ in the school community.